 The movie is now available on Disney Plus for users in the United States, Canada, New Zealand, Australia, and many western European countries.

 How much does it cost to watch Mulan on Disney Plus?

-Previously, the movie was only available on the service if you paid an additional $29.99 for “Premier Access”, on top of the normal $6.99 a month Disney Plus fee.
+Previously, the movie was only available on the service if you paid an additional $29.99 for “Premier Access”, on top of the normal Disney Plus monthly fee.
 Now, Mulan on Disney Plus is available without that extra Premier Access fee.
 By the way, the movie also supports UHD, HDR, and Dolby Audio if you have the hardware and software that supports those features.

 Is this the start of a trend that will see more major theatrical films appearing on Disney Plus?

 Disney claimed at first that this release of Mulan on Disney Plus via Premier Access was a “one-off” due to the current coronavirus situation.
 However, the company is doing this business model again for another major film.
-The animated movie Raya and the Last Dragon will be released on Disney Plus March 5 for the $29.99 “Premier Access” fee in the countries where the service is available.
+The animated movie Raya and the Last Dragon was released on Disney Plus March 5 for the $29.99 “Premier Access” fee in the countries where the service is available.
 The movie, which is also based on Asian legends, will be released in theaters in Asia as well.
 Three more movies (Cruella, Black Widow, and Jungle Cruise) will be released via the same business model.